 At the beginning of the term (or year) identify the lesson/s you'll invite a volunteer to.
-Log into Inspiring the Future to review the possible range of volunteers in your area.
+Log into Inspiring the Future to review the possible range of relevant volunteers willing to visit your school or link up virtually.
 Make sure you get approval and seek collaboration within your department or faculty before inviting volunteers.
 Discuss opportunities with your colleagues and ensure your potential visit complies with your school policy.